-Still, that doesn’t mean you have to wait until he’s older to transition to a bigger bed.
-Take a look at these tips to make the switch smoother:
+If you don’t want to or can’t wait until he’s older to transition to a bigger bed, take a look at these tips to make the switch smoother:

 1. Practice at nap time

 Several parents have found that transitioning to a toddler bed at 18 months was easier when they started with nap time.

 This way, even if your toddler skips his nap, he would’ve only missed out on a few hours of sleep instead of a full night.
 The environment is also brighter, making the time spent in the room less overwhelming.
-And finally, with nap time shorter than a full night of sleep, he’s reunited with you within a few hours.
+And finally, with nap time shorter than a full night of sleep, he’s reunited with you shortly after.

 If he’s cranky, hardly slept, or skipped his nap completely, adjust bedtime and put him to bed earlier in the evening.

 Free resource: Do you struggle with getting him to take a nap?
 Grab The Five Habits That Will Make Your Child’s Naps Easier!
 Discover the five steps you need to do to finally get a break while he naps.
 Grab your copy below.
 You’ll also get my newsletters, which parents say they LOVE:

 2. Childproof the room

-Now that your 18-month-old can roam the room, make sure to childproof the environment.
+Now that your 18 month old can roam the room, make sure to childproof his environment.
 Bolt furniture to the walls and cover electrical outlets.
-Secure chests of drawers and closets with childproof latches, and wind lamp or blind cords together so they’re out of reach.
+Secure chests of drawers to the walls, and wind lamp or blind cords together so they’re out of reach.

-You might also want to add a nightlight so she can see better in the dark.
-Not only can it ease anxieties about the dark, but a nightlight can also decrease the chances of her tripping or bumping into things.
+You might also want to add a nightlight so he can see better in the dark.
+Not only can it ease anxieties about the dark, but it can also decrease the chances of him tripping or bumping into things.

 Lastly, clear the room of unnecessary or distracting items.
 Store toys in their proper places and remove any loud gadgets that aren’t conducive to a good night of sleep.
 Stick to soft, comfort toys like special blankets and stuffed animals.